kc961163/newsgroups-classification/README.md

 - **Models Implemented:**
   - **Naive Bayes:** A generative model that uses word counts and strong independence assumptions.
   - **Logistic Regression:** A discriminative model that directly models the probability of a label given the input features.
   - **Convolutional Neural Network:** A deep learning model that learns local n-gram features from tokenized text sequences.

 - **Evaluation:**
   Both models are evaluated using a classification report detailing performance metrics for each newsgroup class.

+### Comparison & Key Insights

+- **Overall Accuracy:**
+  - Naive Bayes & Logistic Regression both peak around 80% with TF-IDF.
+  - CNN sits around 72% with partially reconstructed text.
+True raw text might yield higher CNN performance.

+- **Implementation Complexity:**
+  - NB and LR (with CSR or TF-IDF) are straightforward, requiring less data preprocessing.
+  - CNN needs a full text reconstruction → tokenization → embedding pipeline, which is more complex.

+- **Memory & Computation:**
+  - TF-IDF or raw count matrices can be large but remain feasible in a sparse format for NB/LR.
+  - CNN involves large embedding matrices (millions of parameters) and heavier GPU/CPU usage during training.

+- **Best-Performing Model:**
+  - TF-IDF combined with Logistic Regression or Naive Bayes emerges as the top performer on this dataset.
+  - The CNN’s sequence approach shows promise (especially on distinct categories) but is currently outperformed by well-tuned classical models.

+- **Future Directions:**
+  - If original raw text is available, a CNN or other deep learning model might outperform classical methods by capturing richer context.
+  - Additional hyperparameter tuning, class weighting, or pre-trained embeddings could help CNN results approach or surpass 80%.